GenomicsGenuine/E-index-Application-Analysis-Tool/README.md

 2. Alternative servers (Apache or Nginx) can be selected to start the tool, with Apache linked to http://www.apache.org/ and Nginx linked to http://www.apache.org/.

 3. More importantly, it can also run without database.
-You can follow the specific instructions of the tool having been built in your computer and just start the exploration.
+You can follow the specific instructions of the tool having been built in your computer and then just start the exploration.

 Support: